deeheber/note-service-next-generation/README.md

 ### Authorization

-Currently this application is using the default authorization setting which is auth via API key.
+Currently this application is using the API key authorization setting.
 You can obtain the API key by logging into the AWS AppSync console after a successful deploy.
 Alternatively, you can run this command using the AWS CLI and the `apiId` that printed out to your console after a successfuly deploy to obtain your key:

 ```
 aws appsync list-api-keys --api-id <api id here>
 ```

-This is key is good for 7 days then refreshes.
+The key is good for 30 days after deploy.
+After that you'll need to generate a new one.

 If you're using Postman or making API calls through a client make sure to set a header `x-api-key` to the value of your API key.